Keyboard shortcuts

 Reading

-Deploying Rust in Existing Firmware Codebases by Ivan Lozano and Dominik Maier
+Deploying Rust in Existing Firmware Codebases (archived) by Ivan Lozano and Dominik Maier

 Dion compares a simple firmware for an STM32F446 ARMv7 microcontroller